Vanessa-Rodrigues-156/odrindia/docs/MEETING_LOGS.md

 # Meeting Logs and Notes System

 This module provides functionality to store and manage meeting logs and notes for workplace discussions in the ODR India platform.
 This is now the central system for all note-taking functionality within the application.
+The standalone NoteTaking component has been removed in favor of this meeting-centric approach.

 ## Features

 - **Meeting Scheduling**: Create and schedule meetings with title, date, and time
-- **Meeting Room Integration**: Integration with Jitsi Meet for video conferencing
+- **Meeting Room Integration**: Integration with Jitsi Meet for video conferencing with unique room names
 - **Participant Tracking**: Record who joined and left the meeting, and when
-- **Meeting Notes**: Collaborative note-taking during or after meetings
+- **Meeting Notes**: Collaborative note-taking during or after meetings (replacing general notes)
 - **Meeting Summaries**: Add post-meeting summaries for reference
 - **Meeting Control**: End meeting functionality for organizers and presenters
 - **Authentication**: All features secured with proper authentication